+- a.
+Maximize usable space by minimizing circulation, minimizing vestibules and by using appropriate room proportions, and avoiding circulation that requires passing through or across one space to reach another. - b.
+Delineate public areas (entry, kitchen, dining, and living rooms) from private areas (bedrooms and bathrooms). - c.
+Locate kitchen near entry and avoid having the entrance corridor pass through kitchen.

 - d.
-Delineate public areas (entry, kitchen, dining, and living rooms) from private areas (bedrooms and bathrooms). - e.
-Consider locating the kitchen near entry and avoid having the entrance corridor pass through kitchen. - f.
-Provide distinct areas for dining and living and assure that these areas do not conflict with circulation or entries. - g.
-Provide (at a minimum) a full bathroom, including lavatory, toilet, and tub/shower (or shower) in each unit. - h.
-Locate bathrooms in such a way that they are not visible from entry. - i.
-Consider separating the lavatory from the toilet/tub to allow use by more than one person at a time for bedrooms sharing bathrooms.
+Provide (at a minimum) a full bathroom, including lavatory, toilet, and tub/shower (or shower) in each unit. - e.
+Locate bathrooms in such a way that they are not visible from entry in all unit types and so that bathrooms are not visible from dining areas in non-studio units to provide privacy to the user. - f.
+Separate the lavatory from the toilet/tub to allow use by more than one person at a time for bedrooms sharing bathrooms, space permitting.